 The main goal of treating diabetes is to lower your blood sugar to a normal level.
 Lowering and controlling blood sugar may help prevent or delay complications of diabetes, such as heart disease, kidney disease, blindness and amputation.

 ONGLYZA is a member of a class of medicines you take by mouth called DPP-4 inhibitors (dipeptidyl peptidase-4 inhibitors) that lowers blood sugar levels in patients with type 2 diabetes mellitus.
-Type 2 diabetes mellitus is also called non-insulin-dependent diabetes mellitus, or NIDDM.

 - ONGLYZA helps to improve the levels of insulin after a meal.